openvinotoolkit/openvino/docs/ops/matrix/MatMul_1.md

 * ND x ND: `[B, ..., X, Y] x [B, ..., Y, Z] => [B, ..., X, Z]`

-Two attributes, `transpose_a` and `transpose_b` specifies embedded transposition for two right-most dimension for the first and the second input tensors correspondingly.
+Two attributes, `transpose_a` and `transpose_b` specify embedded transposition for two right-most dimensions for the first and the second input tensors correspondingly.
 It implies swapping of ROW_INDEX_DIM and COL_INDEX_DIM in the corresponding input tensor.
 Batch dimensions and 1D tensors are not affected by these attributes.

 **Attributes**

 * *transpose_a*

-  * **Description**: transposes dimensions ROW_INDEX_DIM and COL_INDEX_DIM of the 1st input; **False** means no transpose, **True** means transpose
+  * **Description**: transposes dimensions ROW_INDEX_DIM and COL_INDEX_DIM of the 1st input; **False** means no transpose, **True** means transpose.
+It is ignored if first input is 1D tensor.
   * **Range of values**: False or True
   * **Type**: boolean
   * **Default value**: False